 Today, the most well-known of these dances is the Lindy Hop, which originated in Harlem in the early 1930s.

 Somewhat surprisingly, "swing dance" was not commonly used to identify a group of dances until the latter half of the 20th century.
 Historically, the term "Swing" referred to the style of jazz music, which inspired the evolution of the dance.
 Jitterbug is an umbrella term that denotes all forms of swing dance, though it is often used as a synonym for the six-count derivative of Lindy Hop called "East Coast Swing".

-“East Coast Swing” is what is taught in our beginner and intermediate classes.
+A Rock 'n Roll version of “East Coast Swing” is what is taught in our beginner and intermediate classes.